-Basic loss per share was computed using the weighted average number of common shares outstanding.
-Diluted loss per share includes the effect of diluted common stock equivalents.
-Potentially dilutive securities from the exercise of stock options to purchase 348,284 shares of common stock and warrants to purchase 4,295,380 shares of common stock as of March 31, 2022, were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
-Potentially dilutive securities from the exercise of stock options to purchase 36,364 shares of common stock and warrants to purchase 937,813 shares of common stock as of March 31, 2021, were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
+Basic net loss applicable to common shareholders per share ("Basic net loss per share") was computed using the weighted average number of common shares outstanding.
+Diluted net loss applicable to common shareholders per share ("Diluted net loss per share") includes the effect of diluted common stock equivalents.
+Potentially dilutive securities from the exercise of stock options to purchase 365,385 shares of common stock and warrants to purchase 4,295,380 shares of common stock as of June 30, 2022, were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
+Potentially dilutive securities from the exercise of stock options to purchase 40,858 shares of common stock and warrants to purchase 937,813 shares of common stock as of June 30, 2021, were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.

-RESEARCH AND DEVELOPMENT
+RESEARCH AND DEVELOPMENT AND PRODUCT DEVELOPMENT COSTS

 Research and development costs are expenditures on new market development and related engineering costs.
 In addition to internal resources, the Company utilizes functional consulting resources, third-party software, and hardware development firms.
-The Company expenses all research and development costs as incurred.
+The Company expenses all research and development costs as incurred until technological feasibility has been established for the product.
+Once technological feasibility is established, development costs including software and hardware design are capitalized until the product is available for general release to customers.
+Judgment is required in determining when technological feasibility of a product is established.
+For the six months ended June 30, 2022, the Company capitalized \$269,268 of such product development costs.
+Amortization of these costs, which will be on a straight-line basis over three years, has not yet commenced.